Guidance Patrol: History

-Mahsa Amini controversy
+Death of Mahsa Amini

 On 13 September 2022, the Guidance Patrol arrested Mahsa Amini, a 22-year-old woman, for allegedly wearing her headscarf improperly, in a manner that allowed some of her hair to be visible.
 She died while in custody three days later.
-The official cause of death was heart failure, however, bruises on her legs and face suggested to many that she had been beaten, despite police denials.
+The official cause of death was heart failure; however, bruises on her legs and face suggested to many that she had been beaten, despite police denials.
 Multiple medical officials and detainees who witnessed her arrest claim that Guidance Patrol officials tortured her in the back of a van before arriving at the station.
 Her detention and subsequent death inspired a wave of protests in Iran, including at Tehran University and Kasra Hospital, which was where she died.

 Amini's death sparked major protests, "unlike any the country had seen before", the "biggest challenge" to the government, with an unknown organization starting riots around the country, leaving 10,000s arrested and over 500 killed.
 During the protests against the headscarf requirements and the Iranian government in general in late 2022, enforcement of compulsory headscarf was relaxed, and there was even an erroneous report that it would be disbanded.
 (Note: In December, a statement by the attorney general was interpreted by many Western media outlets to mean that the hijab law was under review and that the Guidance Patrol might be disbanded.
 This report later was attacked as a "diversion tactic" by the regime.)

 The morality police in Iran are responsible for ensuring compliance with the country's compulsory dress code laws.
 As of September 2023, a morality crackdown is in process.

 The list of punishments for women who disobey the dress code keeps intensifying.
 Hefty fines, banking restrictions, business closures, jail time, forced labour and travel bans.
 Being diagnosed as mentally ill.